Why conventional approaches only go so far

 Cognitive behavioural therapy (CBT) and medication are the most commonly recommended treatments for anxiety, and both have genuine value.
 CBT teaches the conscious mind to challenge anxious thoughts.
 Medication modulates the neurochemistry that produces anxiety symptoms.
 Neither works directly on the subconscious conditioning that generates anxiety in the first place.

 This is why many people find that CBT works while they are actively using it but the anxiety returns.
 The surface pattern changed; the root did not.
 Hypnotherapy works differently.
-It enters the subconscious directly — the place where the original anxiety response was learned — and updates the pattern at the source.
+It enters the subconscious directly, reaching the place where the original anxiety response was learned, and updates the pattern at the source.

 What anxiety actually is, neurologically

-This conditioning was usually laid down in earlier experiences — sometimes traumatic, sometimes subtle.
+This conditioning was usually laid down in earlier experiences, sometimes traumatic and sometimes subtle.
 A child who was frequently criticised may develop an amygdala response to performance situations.
 Someone who experienced unpredictability in early relationships may have a nervous system that reads intimacy as unsafe.
 The original conditioning made sense in its original context.
 The problem is that the nervous system kept running the same programme long after the context changed.

 How hypnotherapy addresses this